The letter grades in Yale College are as follows:

-- Early access to grade report Early access to recorded grades is available online to students in any Yale College course for which they have completed or actively declined to complete the online course evaluation form through the Yale Student Information System (SIS).
+- Access to grades Access to recorded grades is available online to students in any Yale College course for which they have completed or actively declined to complete the online course evaluation form through the Yale Student Information System (SIS).
 Students have the opportunity to grant online access to their grades to certain other parties through the Proxy Management menu in the Student Information System.
 The Registrar’s Office will provide paper grade reports only upon the specific written request of the student.